nightfurys/enterprise-docs/content/docs/installation/storage/_index.md

 are stateful in themselves.

 For structured data that must be quickly queried and indexed, Anchore relies on PostgreSQL as its primary data store.
-Any database that is compatible with PostgresSQL 9.6+ should work (e.g. Amazon Aurora, Google Cloud SQL,...).
+Any database that is compatible with PostgresSQL 10 or higher should work, such as Amazon Aurora and Google Cloud SQL.

 See: [Database]({{< ref "database" >}})